statamic/docs/content/collections/tags/glide.md

 ## Serving Cached Images Directly

-The default behavior is to simply output a URL.
-When that URL is visited, Glide analyzes the URL and manipulates an image.
-However, if there are a lot of manipulation on any given page quest, the total execution time can soon start to add up.
+The default Glide tag behavior is to simply output a URL.
+When a URL is visited, Glide analyzes the URL and manipulates the image.
+However, if there are a lot of manipulations on any given page request, the total execution time can soon start to add up.

 You can avoid these slowdowns by generating static images.
-Your server will load the images directly instead of handing the work over to the Glide process each time.
+Your server will load images directly instead of handing the work over to the Glide process each time.
 You can enable this behavior in your assets config file.

 ``` php
 // config/statamic/assets.php